 But pretty soon I knew I was onto something….something bigger than I had ever imagined.

-My Shopify store paved the way to my path of making 7 figures/year online, consistently, but it’s not about the money for me.
+My Shopify store paved the way to my path of making 7 figures/year online, consistently, but it’s not about the money or net worth for me.

 It’s about proving the world wrong!